Skip to main contentSkip to navigation

 How Hyper-V Environments Fail and How We Recover Them

 Microsoft Hyper-V stores virtual machines as VHD or VHDX files on NTFS or ReFS volumes, often backed by RAID arrays or SAN LUNs.
 When the underlying storage fails, the Hyper-V host loses access to the virtual disks and all VMs on that volume go offline.
-Recovery requires imaging the physical drives, reconstructing the RAID array (if applicable), parsing the host filesystem, and extracting each .vhdx file individually.
+Recovery requires imaging the physical drives, reconstructing the RAID array offline, parsing the host filesystem, and extracting each .vhdx file individually.

 VHDX On-Disk Structure and Failure Points